ibm-cloud-docs/monitoring/endpoints.md

 ## Ingestion endpoints
 {: #prometheus_remote_write_endpoints}

 {{site.data.keyword.mon_full_notm}} has deprecated Prometheus client support of endpoints in the form `https://ingest.<region>` and `https://ingest.private.<region>` and replaced them with new endpoints.
-Customers need to migrate to use the new endpoints.
+Customers using Prometheus Write need to migrate to use the new endpoints by 31 May 2024.
 {: deprecated}

 The following table lists the public {{site.data.keyword.mon_short}} ingestion endpoints that you can configure to collect metrics via Prometheus Remote Write: